- 1. Introduction

 Truth: Hoarding Disorder has been classified by the American Diagnostic Statistical Manual (DSM) and is published in the International Classification of Diseases (ICD).
-A unique classification was seen to be necessary because interventions which have succeeded in OCD were not as effective treating hoarding behaviours.
+A unique classification was seen to be necessary because interventions which have succeeded in OCD were not as effective treating hoarding behaviors.

 Myth: People only hoard things at home.

-Truth: Communal areas, gardens, storage spaces, friend’s/neighbour’s homes and vehicles can also be used.
+Truth: Communal areas, gardens, storage spaces, friend’s/neighbor’s homes and vehicles can also be used.
 There is legislation in place, in regard to all but storage spaces, which would mean that belongings which created unacceptable clutter could be in breach of a range of laws.
 Hoarding in offices and other business premises is not uncommon, and can lead to blocked escape routes and increased risk of a fire.

 Myth: Evicting people with hoarding issues teaches them a lesson and stops them hoarding again.